drobnyjt/rcpr/README.md

 * `N_max: usize`: the maximum degree of Chebyshev polynomial before the interval is subdivided
 * `complex_threshold: f64`: the threshold of the imaginary part of roots that are near-real that is tolerated
 * `truncation_threshold: f64`: trailing-degree Chebyshev polynomials with coefficients below this value will be ignored as negligible
-* `interval_limit: f64`: if the subdivision algorithm produces an interval below this length, the code will panic and abort
+* `interval_limit: f64`: if the subdivision algorithm produces an interval below this length, the function will return an Error and abort
 * `far_from_zero: f64`: if G(x) evaluated at all the Lobatto grid points on an interval [c,d] is further than this value from zero, that interval will be assumed to have no roots contained within it

 `real_polynomial_roots(c, complex_threshold)`